 In Appendix C.2, we provide formal comparative statics that demonstrate how the distribution of multipliers in the economy depends on the underlying structure of the economy (Proposition 9).
-Specifically, we show that the multipliers are higher for any partial equilibrium shock when MPCs rise for all individuals or at any firm, the share of income rationed to some zero-MPC household decreases and the share rationed to all other households increases (Corollary 3).
-Less obviously, we also provide conditions under which richer IO linkages between firms contract the distribution of multipliers, i.e., the maximum multiplier falls and minimum multiplier rises (Proposition 10).16 This occurs because a more connected input-
+Specifically, we show that the multipliers are higher for any partial equilibrium shock when MPCs

-15This same multiplier expression appears in the regional economics literature on social accounting matrices, dating back to Miyazawa (1976).
+&lt;sup>15This same multiplier expression appears in the regional economics literature on social accounting matrices, dating back to Miyazawa (1976).
 To our knowledge, our result provides the first fully-microfounded justification of this formula, which receives widespread use in the regional economics literature and applied work to compute purchases multipliers (such as the BEA's RIMS II system).
 The connection to the social accounting literature motivates yet another way to understand the multiplier formula at the zero lower bound.
 One can think of households as though they are simply additional nodes in the production network, with the restriction that they exchange goods and labor only with firm nodes, and not with other households.